jenkinsci/job-dsl-plugin/CONTRIBUTING.md

 ### New Features

+Before opening a feature request or submitting a pull request, make sure that the feature is not already supported by the [Automatically Generated DSL](docs/Automatically-Generated-DSL.md).
+Feature requests or pull requests for features already supported by Automatically Generated DSL are likely to be rejected since it's not feasible to add support for every config option of each of the 1000+ plugins available in the Update Center.

 * Feature Requests - Create a "New Feature" issue on the [Jenkins JIRA](https://issues.jenkins-ci.org/browse/JENKINS/component/16720/).
 Remember to add the `job-dsl-plugin` component.